GER Class Y14: Preservation

 Number 564/7564/65462 is preserved on the North Norfolk Railway and owned by the Midland and Great Northern Joint Railway Society.
 In 2002 the locomotive reached the end of a major overhaul and was painted in LNER (numbered 7564) and BR black numbered 65462) liveries for the duration of its boiler ticket.
 It originally operated in these liveries when classified as a J15 in LNER and BR days.
 Following withdrawal from service in 2013, the locomotive received another overhaul (completed 2015) where it was outshopped in GER lined blue and sporting its original number of 564 and representing its days when classified as a Y14.

 65469 was originally a candidate for preservation, but it was scrapped.

 Models

-Hornby produces a ready-to-run model of the J15 in 00 gauge (4 mm) in BR (with the rebuilt high-arched cab roof) and LNER liveries (both as-built and high-arch cab roofs).
+Hornby produces a ready-to-run model of the J15 in 00 gauge (4 mm) in BR (with the rebuilt high-arched cab roof), LNER liveries (both as-built and high-arch cab roofs) and more recently as a Y14 in GER blue.
 Also in 00 gauge, there are kits from Alan Gibson and Nu-Cast.
 Finley and Smith produce a 3 mm kit.
 A 7mm (O gauge) kit is made by Connoisseur Models.